America’s Best Fishing States Index of 2026

 Our extensive research of the US’s fishing opportunities was based on 17 different criteria.
 Out of these, five criteria were based on FishingBooker’s internal data from hundreds of thousands of fishing trips, reviews, and reports, as well as our industry research.
 The remaining 12 criteria come from publicly available data sources.

-Once we established the criteria, we grouped them into four separate categories – Community, Facilities, Financial, and Geography.
+Once we established the criteria, we grouped them into four separate categories – Anglers’ Interest, Facilities, Financial, and Geography.

 Using the accumulated data, each of the states received a score of between 1 and 10 for each criterion.
 Some of the criteria were considered of special significance and were given additional weight in the calculations.
-The maximum possible score a state could get was 210 points.
-Once the scores were calculated, weighted, and summed up, we got the ultimate list of US states with their fishing potential ranked from best to worst.
+The maximum possible score a state could get was 225 points.
+Once the scores were calculated and weighted, we summed them up.
+Then, we got the ultimate list of US states with their fishing potential ranked from best to worst.

-Now we’ll cover the top 10 fishing states on the list, highlighting what makes them the best of the best, as well as the categories in which they stand out in our research.
-Without further ado, here they are – the best US states to fish in 2025!
+Now we’ll cover the top 10 fishing states on the list.
+First, we’ll highlight what makes each state great.
+Then, we’ll explain the research categories where they stand out.
+Without further ado, here they are – the best US states to fish in 2026!

 Top 10 Fishing States in the US